ysyk2021/the-power-of-gratitude-in-the-workplace-cultivating-an-attitude-of-gratitude-for-a-more-positive/src/chapter-5-3.md

-Using Gratitude to Enhance Relationships - Resolving Conflicts Through a Lens of Gratitude
+Resolving Conflicts Through a Lens of Gratitude
 =====================================================================================================

 Gratitude is a powerful tool for enhancing relationships in the workplace.
 By expressing appreciation for the contributions of others, individuals can build stronger relationships and create a more positive and supportive work environment.
 In this chapter, we'll explore how gratitude can be used to resolve conflicts through a lens of gratitude.